Getting Started with SonicJS: Complete Beginner's Guide

 # Test your production API

-curl https://my-cms.your-subdomain.workers.dev/api/content/posts
+curl https://my-cms.your-subdomain.workers.dev/api/posts

 Next Steps